 Requirement Questions to ask Cylinder filling is appropriately administered to ensure good air quality.
 How does the dive operator fill your cylinders?
-What to look for Compressed air cylinders are filled, tested, operated and maintained according to manufacturer's instructions and AS 2030.1 and AS3848.2.
+What to look for Compressed air cylinders are filled, tested, operated and maintained according to manufacturer's instructions and AS 2030.1 and AS 3848.2.
 Air quality in accordance with that specified in AS/NZS 2299.1.
 Air quality is tested every three months.
 Current certificate of air analysis displayed in the fill station area.
 Compressed used for filling divers' cylinders is: capable of supplying breathing air installed in a suitable location undergoes pre-use checks in accordance with manufacturer's instructions maintained by a trained person (maintenance schedule should also be provided and records of maintenance retained).
 Compressed gas delivery equipment is operated and maintained by competent persons in accordance with manufacturer's specifications, and a maintenance log is kept.
 Cylinders not in current test are not filled.
 Cylinders not filled beyond their working pressure.
 If operating a hydrostatic test station, it has a current Standards Australia test number and the testing of cylinders is in accordance with AS 2030.1, AS 3848.2 and AS 2337.1.
-Adequate safety signs are displayed in the fill station refilling area, advising: cylinders that are damaged or their condition suspect will not be filled customers to keep clear of the fill station area while filling is being conducted.
+Adequate safety signs are displayed in the fill station refilling area, advising: cylinders are to be in test prior to filling cylinders that are damaged or their condition suspect will not be filled customers to keep clear of the fill station area while filling is being conducted.
 Cylinder fill station operations manual is issued, used during training of each operator, and a copy kept on hand at the fill station.
 Manual includes a full description of the equipment in use, an explanation of its operation and emergency procedures if an accident occurs.
 All pipes, fittings and hoses carrying compressed gases that could move in the event of a high-pressure leak are restrained or guarded to prevent injury.
 Loose items not kept in the fill station in positions where they could be moved by a leak from any part of the high pressure system.
-I Information OLD Code of Practice: p.
-20 AS/NZS 2299.3: p.17, 18
+Items that could be contacted by a high-pressure leak are firmly fixed in position.
+Appropriate protective equipment worn.
+No open face valve cylinders are filled above 207 bar unless allowed by requirements in AS 3848.2.
+Information QLD Code of Practice: p.
+24• AS/NZS 2299.3: p.17-18